SE-Processor-Fuzzing/control-hazard-analyzer/docs/usage/Analyze.md

 ```

 ### Output directory
 Specify a custom directory to save the analysis results.
-By default, results will be saved in the `analyze` directory.
+By default, results will be saved in the `chapy-analyze` directory.
 Specified directory will contain analysis results in the form of `.data` file.\
 **Note**: If the specified directory does not exist, it will be created.
 And, if the directory is not empty, the existing files will be removed, and overwritten with the new analysis results.
 #### Usage example:
 ```shell